NVIDIA/NeMo-Curator/README.md

 The [examples](examples/) directory contains scripts that showcase each of these modules.
 The Data Curation section of the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) provides in-depth information on how each of the modules work.
 If you need more information about how to modify NeMo Curator for your use case, see [Implement NeMo Curator](#implement-nemo-curator).

-### CLI Scripts
+## Use CLI Scripts

 NeMo Curator also offers CLI scripts for you to use.
 The scripts in `nemo_curator/scripts` map closely to the supplied Python modules.
 Refer to the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) for more information about the Python modules and scripts.

-### NeMo Framework Launcher
+## Use NeMo Framework Launcher

 As an alternative method for interfacing with NeMo Curator, you can use the [NeMo Framework Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher).
 The launcher enables you to easily configure the parameters and cluster.
 It can also automatically generate the SLURM batch scripts that wrap around the CLI scripts required to run your pipeline.

-Note: Other methods are available to run NeMo Curator on SLURM.
+In addition, other methods are available to run NeMo Curator on SLURM.
 For example, refer to the example scripts in [`examples/slurm`](examples/slurm/) for information on how to run NeMo Curator on SLURM without the NeMo Framework Launcher.

 ## Module Ablation and Compute Performance